CSE512-15S/a3-nanand-kaul10/README.md

 Initially we thought of taking the EPL data for all of the 20 teams and creating an interactive line chart visualization for the same.
 We thought of plotting the team details on the Y axis and the EPL statistics on the X axis.
 Depending on what statistic a user chose from a given list, the line charts would change and show relevant data.

-However, owing to technical limitations we decided to modify or design of the visualization.
+However, owing to technical limitations we decided to modify our visualization design.

 ![StoryBoard2](https://github.com/CSE512-15S/a3-nanand-kaul10/blob/master/story_2.jpg?raw=true)